geminerald/bodybutter/README.md

 Any online e-commerce platform needs to be easy to use an navigate or users will find another one that is easier.
 Similarly it will need to be secure - useing safe authentication and payment methods are now necessary for an e-commerce platform.

+### Requirements

+### Expectations

 ## Design

 ### Fonts

+Key qualities needed for the font of an online web shop are simplicity, in order to not distract or slow the user down, and clarity - so that they can quickly absorb anything they see.
+With these criteria in mind the Oswald font was chosen.

 ### Icons

 ### Colours

+"Macaroni and Cheese" #FDB793
+"Viridian Green" #0FA3B1
+"Uranian Blue" #B5E2FA
+"Baby Powder" #F9F7F3
+"Medium Champagne" #EDDEA4

 ### Styling